 If you want to edit an existing assignment that has not yet received student submissions, click the name of the assignment.

 Click the Moderated Grading checkbox.

 In the Number of Graders text box , enter the number of graders who should grade the submission.
-This number does not have a limit.
-However, if the number of graders is changed to a higher number, the page displays a message if there are not enough course users with grading permissions to fulfill the desired number of graders .
+If the number of graders is changed to a higher number, the page displays a message that there are not enough course users with grading permissions to fulfill the desired number of graders .